 The fast lakeside road has brought tens of thousands of migrant workers to the farming estates, where they grow vegetables and flowers, mostly in giant, polythene greenhouses, for export by air to European supermarkets.
 Since the late 1980s, great stretches of acacia scrub have been cleared for the expansion of the farms, and ugly lines of squalid field-hand housing have sprouted in the dust between the plantations.
-The mixed, migrant community at impoverished KARAGITA, the largest lakeshore settlement, is still scarred by the post-election violence of 2008, which hit it as hard as anywhere in the country, causing thousands to flee.
+The mixed, migrant community at impoverished at KARAGITA, now the largest lakeshore settlement.

-Despite the development, and the ever-growing encroachment of farms and job-seekers, Lake Naivasha is still a place of considerable natural beauty.
+But despite the development, and the ever-growing encroachment of farms and jobseekers, Lake Naivasha is still a place of considerable natural beauty.
 The lakeshore retains some patches of fairly unspoilt savanna and woodland, and boasts plenty of local wildlife.
-Even today, you can still see the odd giraffe as it lopes down to Crescent Island, and the area’s climate, with a light breeze always drifting through the acacias, along with the many hiking possibilities around the lake, makes it hard to beat as a first stop out of Nairobi.
+Even today, you can still see the odd giraffe as it lopes down to Crescent Island, or families of waterbuck or zebra munching on the lawns of the lakeside properties, and the area’s climate, with a light breeze always drifting through the acacias, along with the many hiking possibilities around the lake, makes it hard to beat as a first stop out of Nairobi.

 On the northeastern side of the lake, NAIVASHA TOWN has little to offer as a place to stay, and unless you arrive late in the day, you may as well head straight down to the lake.
-If you plan to spend any time in the area, however, you may want to go into town to stock up on essentials first.
+If you plan to spend any time in the area, however, you may want to go into town to get fuel and cash and stock up on essentials first.